azizko1337/picosong-explorer/readme.md

-## What's that project?

-### This is simple website deisgned to find new leaked songs from picosong easily.
+## This is simple website deisgned to find new leaked songs from picosong easily.

 ## Currently hosted on: http://picosong.azalupka.cc

+### Liking and hiding songs is stored only in browser' localstorage!

 ## Instruction to run this project locally: 0.
 Project developed on: node@16.13.1; npm@8.3.0